-Catherine Fiankan-Bokonga: We are going to start with Ms. Zoya Phan from Burma, who was forced to leave her home country at the age of 14 because her ethnic group, Karen, was persecuted.
+We are going to start with Ms. Zoya Phan from Burma, who was forced to leave her home country at the age of 14 because her ethnic group, the Karen, were persecuted.
 She left her country for a refugee camp in Thailand.
 She spent a number of years in Thailand, and later on, at the age of 28, she left for the UK.
-There, she realized what the political situation was like in her home country and decided to become an advocate fighting for her country’s struggle for democracy.
-So today she is going to talk to us about her experiences and about how matters change in Burma.
-So I give her the floor before I go onto Mr. Tran Duc from Vietnam and Jestina Mukoko from Zimbabwe.
+And there, she realized what the political situation was like in her home country and decided to become an advocate fighting for her country’s struggle for democracy.
+So today she is going to talk to us about her experiences and her ideas on how matters could change in Burma.
+So I give her the floor before I go on to Mr. Tran Duc from Vietnam and Jestina Mukoko from Zimbabwe.
 I now give the floor to Ms. Zoya Phan from Burma.

-Some of you here may know about Burma, and I would like to explain briefly.
+Some of you here may already know about Burma, and I would like to explain briefly.
 There are two Burmas.
-One is where democracy activists, who are in jail, and leader of the democracy movement, Aung San Suu Kyi, [who is also] a Nobel Peace Laureate.
-And in 2007, when you saw monks protesting and demanding for change – and many of them have been imprisoned and tortured and killed; many of them are now exiled.
-And there is another part of Burma; that is the Burma where I come from.
-I am from ethnic Keran, where for many decades, my people have been under attack by the central government; their heir army attacking our villages, raping women, using rape as a weapon of war, using child soldiers, forcing our men to work for then as slaves, destroying thousands of villages and displacing millions of people.
-There are many other ethnic groups in Burma who suffer the same like [the] Keran.
+One is where you see the democracy activists who are in jail, and you see the leader of the democracy movement, Aung San Suu Kyi, [who is also] a Nobel Peace Laureate.
+And in 2007, when you saw monks protesting and demanding for change – and many of them have been imprisoned and tortured and killed, and many of them are now exiled.
+And there is also another part of Burma; that is the Burma where I come from.
+I am from ethnic Karen, where for many decades, my people have been under attack by the central government.
+Their army attacking our villages, raping women, using rape as a weapon of war, using child soldiers, forcing our men to work for then as slaves, destroying thousands of villages, and displacing millions of people.
+And there are many other ethnic groups in Burma who suffer the same like the Karen.

 Many people talk about change in my country at the moment.
 Of course, there are some changes and these changes are welcome.
 This can be [a] positive development if the Burmese military-backed government is going in the right direction.
 But we are concerned.
 The people in Burma are cautious about the situation in our homeland.

-The military-backed dictatorship released few military prisoners in January.
-At the same time. [they] have put efforts to sign some ceasefires with ethnic-armed political parties.
+The military-backed dictatorship released few political prisoners in January and then released some, and at the same time, have put efforts to sign some ceasefires with ethnic-armed political parties.
 These are welcome.
 But when you look at the details of these initiatives, there is not much difference in the situation in my homeland.
 And also, when you look at the situation on the ground, the human rights violations still continue.
-When we look at the release of some political prisoners, they are released conditionally with a code 401, that means they can be re-arrested at any time, and the repressive laws that put them in prison in the first place remain in place.
-One of the monk leaders who was released recently was re-arrested again and then released and then re-arrested again.
-That is because repressive laws that put them in jail remain in place.
+When we look at the release of some political prisoners, they are released conditionally with a code 401, that means they can be arrested, re-arrested, at any time.
+And also, the repressive laws that put them in prison in the first place remain in place.
+One of the monk leaders [inaudible] who was released recently was re-arrested again and then released and then re-arrested again.
+That is because repressive laws that put them in jail [in] the first place remain in place.
 And the dictatorship didn’t acknowledge anything about these political activists; no compensation, no apology.
-And these political activists who have been released, they still [maintain] a criminal record, which means they can’t participate in the government sectors [and] [cannot] get a passport to travel around.
+And these political activists who have been released, they still [have] a criminal record, which means they can’t participate in the government sectors, and they [cannot] get a passport to travel around.

 So, please, help the people of Burma.
-What the people of Burma want is a federal, democratic Burma where, regardless of race, ethnicity, and gender, everyone is equal and everyone is treated equally and enjoys our basic rights and freedoms; where we are allowed to learn our own language[s] freely, learn about our history, and practice our culture freely.
+What the people of Burma want is a federal, democratic Burma where, regardless of our race, ethnicity, and gender, everyone is equal and everyone is treated equally.
+Where we enjoy our basic rights and freedoms, where we are allowed to learn our own language[s] freely, learn about our history, and practice our culture freely.
 I know you can help us and please continue to help us.
 Thank you.